lichen-community-systems/youme/docs/midi-events.md

 Each message type is describe, and an example of the message in YouMe's JSON format is provided.
 The `type` parameter in each example corresponds to the type of message itself, any other parameters are described including maximum and minimum values where possible.
-Although many sources such as older MIDI device manuals and online references use hexadecimal values, all examples, maximum and minimum values in this page are expressed as decimal values.
+Although many sources such as older MIDI device manuals and online references use hexadecimal values, all examples, maximum and minimum values in this page are expressed using decimal values.
 In all cases, only integer values are supported.

 ## Active Sense